 The difference starts right after the moment when you press the “Create Project” button.

-This project modal, by the way, is shown over a dashboard, that you will see every time when logging in to Approval Studio.
-You can do a little customization and switch from plain white screen to a color burst theme to make you feel a little more enthused about your work!
+This project modal, by the way, is shown over a dashboard that you will see whenever logging in to Approval Studio.
+You can do a little customization and switch from a plain white screen to a color burst theme to make you feel a little more enthused about your work!

-GoVisually seems to be even more simple as you don’t have any dashboards, descriptions, or anything.
+GoVisually seems to be even simpler as you don’t have any dashboards, descriptions, or anything.
 The projects are listed in the left part of the screen, and the call-to-action upload button draws your attention with an appealing green plus sign.
-It is also very informative and tells you right away that you are able to upload only PNG, JPG, JPEG, PDF, PSD.
+It is also very informative and tells you right away that you can upload only PNG, JPG, JPEG, PDF, PSD.
 To compare, Approval Studio supports JPG, JPEG, PNG, TIFF, GIFF, PDF, TXT, ODT, DOC/DOCX, AI, PPT/PPTX, and XLS/XLSX file formats.
 This info can be found on our main page.